-In this paper we explore matching, routing and network utilization issues in the context of our research system NaradaBrokering [3-12], which provides support for centralized, distributed and peer-to-peer (P2P) interactions [13].
+In this paper we explore matching, routing and network utilization issues in the context of our research system NaradaBrokering [3-11], which provides support for centralized, distributed and peer-to-peer (P2P) interactions [12].
 NaradaBrokering has been tested in synchronous and asynchronous applications, including as a media server for audio-video conferencing.
-Depending on the type of interactions routed and the corresponding matching engines supported, the underlying messaging infrastructure/middleware could be viewed either as a distributed light-weight relational or XML database.
-We also discuss the implications, and include results, pertaining to the different matching engines supported within the NaradaBrokering system.
+Depending on the type of interactions routed and the corresponding matching engines supported, the underlying messaging infrastructure could be viewed either as a distributed light-weight relational or XML database.

 This paper is organized as follows.
 In Section 2 we discuss related work in the area.
 In section 3 we identify the core issues relevant to supporting efficient interactions within the system; sections 4, 5, 6 and 7 elaborate on these core issues of broker topology, organization of client interests/constraints (profiles), routing of events and support for multiple matching engines respectively.
-Finally in Section 8 we outline conclusions and future work.
+Finally in Section 8 we outline conclusions and proposed work.